Hundreds of Jamia students gherao VC's office, demand registration of FIR against Delhi Police

 India

-New Delhi, Jan 13: Hundreds of Jamia Millia Islamia students gheraoed Vice Chancellor Najma Akhtar's office on Monday, demanding registration of an FIR against Delhi Police in connection with last month's violence on the campus.
+New Delhi, Jan 13: Hundreds of Jamia Millia Islamia students gheraoed Vice-Chancellor Najma Akhtar's office on Monday, demanding registration of an FIR against Delhi Police in connection with last month's violence on the campus.

-Among other demands, they also want the university to reschedule examinations and ensure security of students.
+Among other demands, they also want the university to reschedule examinations and ensure the security of students.

 A play called Jamiawala Bagh staged outside Jamia Millia

 The students barged into the office premises after breaking the lock on the main gate and raised slogans against the VC.
-They are staging a sit-in outside the office, asking the VC to interact with them over issue.
+They are staging a sit-in outside the office, asking the VC to interact with them over the issue.